Harald Poelchau: Career

 Poelchau served as executive director of the German Association for Juvenile Courts and Juvenile Court Assistance in Berlin and as assistant to Paul Tillich at Frankfurt University.
 In 1931, he passed his second state exam in Berlin and wrote his doctoral thesis under Tillich titled: Die sozialphilosophischen Anschauungen der deutschen Wohlfahrtsgesetzgebung (The Social Philosophical Views of German Welfare Legislation).
 The paper was published in 1932 as a book titled Das Menschenbild des Fürsorgerechtes: Eine ethisch-soziologische Untersuchung (The Image of Man in the Law of Welfare: An Ethical-Sociological Investigation).

 Poelchau applied for a position as prison chaplain at the end of 1932 and was instated on 1 April 1933 as the first clergyman in a prison appointed under the Nazi regime.
 As an official in the Justice Department he worked at Tegel Prison in Berlin as well as at several other prisons such as Plötzensee and Moabit.
-He was opposed to the Nazis from the beginning, but did not join the Confessing Church (Bekennende Kirche).
+He was opposed to the Nazi's from the beginning, but did not join the Confessing Church (Bekennende Kirche).